Sylvester Stallone thought Rocky Balboa was dead and buried after his Rocky V movie bombed disastrously.

-Sylvester Stallone has revealed just how hard he had to fight in order to get the sixth installment of his Rocky Balboa franchise over the line.
+Stallone revealed how hard he had to fight to get the sixth installment of his franchise over the line.

-But with his career in a nosedive and not many offers on the table, bringing back the down and out boxer wasn’t easy.
+But with his career in a nosedive and few offers on the table, bringing back the down-and-out boxer wasn’t easy.

 “And I had done “Cop Land” a little bit before that, which I thought would be a good acting exercise, and I worked with the best director I ever worked with — James Mangold.

 “I loved the film, but it actually worked in reverse.
-It was pretty good critically, but the fact that it didn’t do a lot of box office, again it fomented the opinion that I had my moment and was going the way of the dodo bird and the Tasmanian tiger.
+It was pretty good critically.
+But the fact that it didn’t do a lot of box office, again, it fomented the opinion that I had my moment.
+I was going the way of the dodo bird and the Tasmanian tiger.

 Asked if he was ready to give up on ‘Rocky’ entirely at that point, Stallone answered: “No, then I thought I’d like to try and salvage “Rocky” and go out on a good note.